bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 Now, in summary of what we know so far:

-- Magic value is a list of numbers (0-7)
+- The magic value (`0x13ac9741`) is a list of numbers (0-7)

 - Every 0-7 number in the key will move the magic number to the next index (`magicNumber = magicNumber >> 3`)

-- The first two characters are used to define what game the program thinks the key is part of
+- The first two characters are used to define what game the program thinks the key is part of.

 - The game value is created by the 6th and 7th character (See **Shuffle** section).

 Now, our end goal is to get the game check value to either `06` or `07`.

-The quantity of `0-7` will determine how far through the magic value list the program gets, therefore, what if when we create our hash we control how many of these value exist?
+The quantity of `0-7` will determine how far through the magic value list the program gets, therefore, what if when we create our hash we control how many of these values exist?

 For this attack we will have 9x `0-7` chars.
 This means the program will jump into the code section with code `magicNumber = magicNumber >> 3` nine times.